-UCDC Davidation for voting; (c) vote by absentee ballot if necessary; (8) exercise rights of citizenship in the same manner as a person without intellectual disability or a related disability.
-SCDDSN Residential Habilitation Standards 3.0, People are supported and encouraged to participate and be involved in the life of the community HCBS Regulation 42 CFR 441.301(c)(4)(i): Supporting SECTION 44-26-90.
-Rights of client not to be denied.
-Conflicting/Action Required None Timeline None control personal resources Unless a client has been adjudicated incompetent, he must not be denied the right to: (1) dispose of property, real and personal; (2) execute instruments; (3) make purchases; (4) enter into contractual relationships (5) hold a driver's license SCDDSN Day Standard 14: "Individuals are expected to manage their own funds to the extent of their capability."
+HCBS Regulation Supporting Conflicting/Action Required Timeline SCDDSN Day Standard 14: "Individuals are expected to manage their own funds to the extent of their capability."
+SCDDSN Residential Habilitation Standard 2.0: "People are supported to manage their own funds to the extent of their capability."
 42 CFR 441.301(c)(4)(i): receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS.
-SCDDSN Day Services Standards (All services).: Community Services provides individuals the opportunity to maximize their exposure, experience and participation within their local community.
-Through this process the individual will gain access to inclusive citizenship and social capital.
-None None 42 CFR 441.301(c)(4)(ii): The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
+SCDDSN Day Services Standards (All services): Community Services provides individuals the opportunity to maximize their exposure, experience and participation within their local community.
+Through this process, the individual will gain access to inclusive citizenship and social capital.
+SCDDSN Residential Habilitation Services: People should be present in the community and actively participate using the same resources and doing the same activities as other citizens.
+SCDHHS will issue a policy statement to providers reinforcing that "the experience of individuals receiving Medicaid HCBS in non-residential settings should be consistent with how those settings would be experienced by individuals who are not Medicaid HCBS service recipients."
+Completed 6/4/2018 42 CFR 441.301(c)(4)(ii): The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
 Beneficiaries have an array of services and supports to choose from and offered to them during the development of their person-centered service plan See SCDDSN Case Management Standards.
-State is currently receiving TA from CMS re: development of non-disability specific settings for these services.
-TBD
+SCDDSN will provide TA to providers on Employment First Directive 700-07, emphasizing competitive, integrated employment as the first and preferred outcome for working age adults.
+SCDDSN will also guide providers to utilize the community provision option when providing day services.
+SCDDSN will work with providers to ensure residents are continually progressing to the least restrictive home environment, as stated in SCDDSN Residential Habilitation Standard 1.2, "Individuals choose where they live May 2018 and ongoing